ampproject/amphtml/extensions/amp-gpt/amp-gpt.md

 #### Example

-The example below demonstrates `amp-gpt-ad` component in standalone use.
+The example below demonstrates `amp-gpt` component in standalone use.

 [example preview="top-frame" playground="false"]